-(2) As a financing participant, Bowling Green is responsible for 18.27% of debt service.
+&lt;sup>(2) As a financing participant, Bowling Green is responsible for 18.27% of debt service.

 The following table presents certain financial data respecting the City's Electric System for the calendar years shown, on an accrual basis.
-The presentation is generally consistent with the flow of revenues of the Electric System required by the OMEGA JV5 Joint Venture Agreement.
+The presentation is generally consistent with the flow of Electric System revenues required by the OMEGA JV5 Joint Venture Agreement.